-Do you feel that your lack of self-control prevents you from achieving your goals?
-Do you feel that you can’t handle your anxiety or anger?
+Have you ever felt a lack of self-control that prevents you from achieving your goals?
+Perhaps you feel that you can’t handle your anxiety or anger?
 Do you have problems controlling your emotions, thoughts, or impulses?
-Would you like to improve your self-control or that of someone you love?
-If your answer is yes, this article on what is self-control, techniques to improve self-control might interest you.
+W If your answer is yes, this article on self-control techniques and improvement might interest you.

-Self-control is the ability that allows us to control our emotions, our impulsive behavior, and impulses, allowing us to reach our goals and objectives.
-Self-control is necessary to successfully perform most of the facets of our life, such as studying, working, educating, maintaining our relationships.
+Self-control is the ability that lets us control our emotions, our impulsive behavior, and impulses, allowing us to reach our goals and objectives.
+Self-control is necessary to successfully perform most of the facets of our life, such as studying, working, educating, and maintaining our relationships.

 The problem is that when we want something, we need to get it right away.
 When we don’t get it, we stress and experience negative emotions, making it difficult for us to handle our emotions or control our anger.